Nek-12/HostsToolkit/README.md

 * Adding statistics
 * Adding, removing and saving custom entries
 * Automatically loading and saving to system hosts file
-* 33mb standalone .exe, not installation, no resources
+* 33mb standalone .exe, no installer.
 ## Usage
-The UI is pretty simple (I'm not a designer :p).
+The UI is pretty simple (I'm not a designer).
 On hidden feature is the ability to drag and drop the file onto the program file.
 This way it will be automatically added to the list.
 ## TBD
-* Drag and drop into the program window
+* Drag and drop onto the program window
 * Bulk add files from file dialog